Zakynthos Travel Costs: What a Week on the Island Actually Costs

 For the broader strategy on finding the best transatlantic prices, our cheap flights guide covers the approach that consistently works for European connections.

-Getting from Athens to Zakynthos by ferry is a longer and cheaper option in absolute terms — around €38–43 total for the bus + ferry combination — but it takes 5–6 hours versus 75 minutes in the air.
-For most travelers flying in from the US, the time cost isn’t worth it.
+Getting from Athens to Zakynthos by bus and ferry is a longer and usually cheaper option in absolute terms — roughly €40–45 once you combine the intercity bus and the Kyllini to Zakynthos ferry — but it takes 5–6 hours versus about 75 minutes in the air.
+For most travelers flying in from the US, the time cost often isn’t worth it.
 Our Athens to Zakynthos guide breaks down both options honestly.

 Car Rental: The Cost That Unlocks Everything